A FILM LOCATIONS SELF-GUIDED WALK

 IF YOU KNOW WHERE TO GO

-As you can see from the above sections, the Harry Potter London tour is extremely detailed and features almost every film location that has been used in the films.
+As you can see from the above sections, the Wizards London tour is extremely detailed and includes almost every film location that has been used in the Harry Potter films.

 They're all there - the Leaky Cauldron, Gringotts Bank, various mysterious ways to get into Diagon Alley and the staff and visitors entrances to the Ministry of Magic.